TODIEFOR/Blur-MOTD/README.md

 ## Usage

-By default the motd can be opened with "!motd"
-Use "!forcemotd <player>" to force open the motd on a specified player (Admin Only by default, edit the permissions in the ULX menu)
+By default the motd can be opened with "!motd" use  "!forcemotd <player>" to force open the motd on a specified player (Admin Only by default, edit the permissions in the ULX menu)

 ## Credits